 - Students who withdraw or take a leave of absence before the published date each semester at which time a student incurs full tuition liability lose scholarship funding.
 Students who withdraw or take a leave of absence after that date will retain scholarship funding for that semester.

 - Students may appeal the loss of scholarship eligibility.
-Appeal forms can be obtained through the Financial Aid Office.
+To begin your appeal please email email@example.com with the name of the scholarship and your Oneonta ID number.
 Appeals are reviewed by the Scholarship Appeals Committee which meets periodically.
 The decision of the Scholarship Appeals Committee is final.
 As with all awards, all successful appeals are subject to availability of funding.

 Financial Need: Need is defined by Congress as the difference between a student’s Financial Aid Budget and the amount the student’s family can reasonably be expected to contribute.
 The amount of the expected family contribution is calculated by the U.S. Department of Education from information provided on a student’s FAFSA application.